hemelo/markdown-link-validator/readme.md

 # Markdown Link Validator

-A simple link validator from Markdown file
+A simple link validator for Markdown files using CLI

 ## Usage